hcts-hra/heidenc/content/bibliography.md

 \[date is 1890\]
 at head of text: 山陰湯震蟄仙

-Availability: Scan in HD database under Tang Zhen weiyan.
+Availability: The delivery of a copy can be requested from [Bayerische Staatsbibliothek](https://opacplus.bsb-muenchen.de/search?id=665178940&db=100&View=default); Scan in HD database under Tang Zhen weiyan.

 ---